CISecurity/ControlsAssessmentSpecification/control-2/control-2.7.rst

-2.7: Utilize Application Whitelisting
+2.7: Allowlist Authorized Scripts
 =========================================================
-Utilize application whitelisting technology on all assets to ensure that only authorized software executes and all unauthorized software is blocked from executing on assets.
+Use technical controls, such as digital signatures and version control, to ensure that only authorized scripts, such as specific .ps1, .py, etc. files, are allowed to execute.
+Block unauthorized scripts from executing.
+Reassess bi-annually, or more frequently.

 .. list-table::
 	:header-rows: 1